DIDSR/sfrc/README.rst

 sFRC for detecting fakes in medical image restoration
 ========================================================================================================================
-**sFRC** scans and performs Fourier Ring Correlation (FRC)-based analysis over small patches between images from AI-assisted methods and their reference counterparts to objectively and automatically identify fakes as detailed in our
+**sFRC** scans and performs Fourier Ring Correlation (FRC)-based analysis over small patches between images from AI-assisted methods and their reference counterparts in our
 `sFRC paper <10.36227/techrxiv.171259560.02243347/v1>`_.
+For a given patch obtained from a novel restoration method, the sFRC curve corresponding to the patch is used to indicate fake vs non-fake about the patch based on whether the curve drops below a pre-set hallucination threshold.
+Specifically, a pre-set hallucination threshold (either based on a user’s or an imaging theory-based clinical criteria/image quality criteria on what merits to be a proper reconstruction) is repeatedly and automatically applied across the testing images to identify fake patches.
 You can also perform sFRC analysis to find fakes from iterative regularization-based methods by simply comparing images from regularization-based vs. reference methods.

 .. raw:: html